capitalone/rubicon-ml/docs/source/examples.rst

 Examples
 ********

-These examples provide a more in-depth look into the details of the ``rubicon`` logging library.
+These examples provide a more in-depth look into the details of the ``rubicon_ml`` logging library.

 Basics
 ------